-Following the above example, your ISA terms are: 10% of your income over 24 payments with a 48-month payment window.
-Let’s add in one more element.
+Following the above example, your ISA terms are 10% of your monthly income over 24 payments with a 48-month payment window.
+Let’s add one more element.
 Your ISA now has a Max Payment Cap of $12,000.
 This time, however, you’re killing it at your job, your income rises and now your monthly payments double up to $1,000.
-If you had to make your same 24 payments, you would have paid double the amount over the course of your ISA.
+If you had to make your same 24 repayments, you would have paid double the amount over the course of your ISA.

 Max Payment Cap to the rescue.

 If you pay your $1,000 payments each month, you’ll hit your payment cap in only 12 months.
 You’ll pay the same as in our other scenario, but you’ll pay it back a full year early!

 A couple of quick notes about your payment cap:

 Though it can seem like it, a payment cap is not the same as a principal in traditional loans.
 It is not necessarily a goal to pay this amount back (though you certainly can!).
 Paying down your Max Payment Cap is something that many get fixed on as being the only way to finish their ISA.
 It is first and foremost, a protection put in place to keep high earners from paying too much on their ISA and as you’ll discover in this post, there are many ways to finish your ISA!